13 Tips for a More Peaceful Home Environment will help you strategize on creating a calm environment that leaves you rejuvenated and happy.

-Lots of love went into that healthy home, and you can still feel the happy energy that surrounds the walls.
+Lots of love went into that serene environment, and you can still feel the happy energy that surrounds the walls.

 Every person I see in my neighborhood comments how lucky I was to get Miss Martha’s house.
 “She loved that house so much,” they would all say.
 Indeed, she did.

 Now, I love that same peaceful home.
 It took me seven months of searching to find the perfect house in a not-so-big budget.

 I had a long list of wants, and this time I wasn’t going to settle.